-IMPORTANT: While this article serves as an Advanced Settings reference, we recommend you do not change these settings unless instructed to by a Malwarebytes Support technician.
+IMPORTANT: While this article serves as an Anti-exploit settings reference, we recommend you do not change these settings unless instructed to by a Malwarebytes Support technician.

-To review or edit Exploit Protection Advanced Settings, go to Policies > select a policy > Windows tab > Settings tab > Real-Time Protection > Advanced Settings.
+To review or edit Exploit protection Advanced settings, go to Policies > select a policy > select Protection settings > Advanced settings > Anti-exploit settings.

 - DEP Enforcement: Activates permanent Data Execution Prevention in applications that don't do this by default.